pranav-merugu/censys-take-home/README.md

 go test -v
 ```

-Once the services are running (via Option 1 or 2 above), the REST APIs are available at `localhost:8080`.
-You can make separate API calls to test manually.

-The available endpoints are:

-- `/kv/:key` GET request
-- `/kv` POST request: Request body needs a "key" and "value"
-- `/kv/:key` DELETE request
+## Assumptions Made During Development

+- **Data persistence is not required** - The key-value store uses an in-memory map, so data is lost when the service restarts
+- **No authentication required** - The API endpoints are publicly accessible without any authentication or authorization mechanisms

+## Future Improvements

+- **Add data persistence** - Implement disk-based storage or integrate with a database to persist data across restarts
+- **Add authentication and authorization** - Secure the API endpoints with API keys or OAuth to control access

-## Implementation
+## Implementation Details

 For the REST API server, I used the Gin framework.
-The server simply creates 3 endpoints.
-When these endpoints are called, it uses gRPC to communicate with the storage server.
+The server creates 3 endpoints that communicate with the storage server using gRPC.

-For the KV Store server, the Key-Value store logic is handled with a simple map structure.
+For the KV Store server, the key-value store logic is handled with a simple map structure.
 The server is a gRPC server and accepts messages specified in the `proto/kvstore.proto` file.

-To setup the gRPC communication, I followed some guides online as it required many specific commands and files.

-To handle concurrency, the KV Store server uses a read write mutex, allowing for multiple simultaneous reads or a single write at a time.
-This avoids running into issues of race conditions if multiple requests are made simultaneously.
+To handle concurrency, the KV Store server uses a read-write mutex, allowing for multiple simultaneous reads or a single write at a time.
+This avoids race conditions if multiple requests are made simultaneously.

-Note that the data in the KV Store server is not persisted.

-## Goal

-Build a simple decomposed Key-Value store by implementing two services which communicate over gRPC.

-The first service should implement a basic JSON Rest API to serve as the primary public interface.
-This service should then externally communicate with a second service over gRPC, which implement a basic Key-Value store service that can:

-1. Store a value at a given key
-2. Retrieve the value for a given key
-3. Delete a given key

-The JSON interface should at a minimum be able to expose and implement these three functions.

-You can write this in whichever languages you choose, however Go would be preferred.
-Ideally, the final result should be built into two separate Docker containers which can be used to run each service independently.